Citizen Dave | How high-speed trains were derailed

 In 2012 under the leadership of then Joint Finance Committee Chair Robin Vos, Wisconsin reneged on its contract with the train builder Talgo.
 The result was the loss of jobs at Talgo’s new plant in Milwaukee and an inevitable lawsuit.
 The state ended up paying $50 million to Talgo and the company got to keep the trains.
 That was $50 million in taxpayer money incinerated.
 We paid $50 million and got nothing for it.

-Those two trains sit idle on a siding in Indiana, still painted Badger red and white.
+Those two trains sit idle on a siding in Indiana, still painted Badgers red and white.

 After turning back the $810 million, Walker had the gall to ask the Obama administration for $150 million for improvements to the Milwaukee to Chicago service.
 As you would expect, he got turned down.